OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-350.rst

 * Customers can save payment information (credit card and PayPal) for later reuse during checkout and manage this payment information in their account.

-  For more information, see :ref:`configuration:Deactivating PayPal Vaulting`.
+  For more information, see :ref:`configuration:Using PayPal Vaulting`.

 Installation